 | Red Apple Day

-A highlight of Bowel Cancer Awareness Month is Red Apple Day (Wednesday, 17 June 2020), Bowel Cancer Australia's Annual Giving Day, when Australians are encouraged to support the vital work of the charity.
+Red Apple Day (Wednesday, 19 June 2024) is Bowel Cancer Australia's Annual Giving Day, when Australians are encouraged to support the vital work of the charity.

-If you've ever thought about raising funds and awareness for bowel cancer, then Bowel Cancer Awareness Month is the time to do it!
+If you've ever thought about raising funds and awareness for bowel cancer, then Red Apple Day is the time to do it!

 Host an apple themed virtual brunch, morning or afternoon tea, dinner or evening catch-up.

-Create your Bowel Cancer Awareness Month or Red Apple Day online fundraising page as an individual or a team now using Everydayhero or Go Fundraise.
+Create your Red Apple Day online fundraising page as an individual or a team now.